-1500 Clock Hour Cosmetology Program
+1500 Clock Hour Cosmetology Program - SOC 39-5012.00, CIP 12.0401 (offered at both campuses)

-SOC 39-5012.00, CIP 12.0401 (offered at both campuses).
 Students can expect to complete this program within 59 weeks for full time and 88 weeks for part time.
-Upon completion of program an IIC diploma will be issued, and then the State Board Examination is taken leading to licensure in the State of CT.
-Instructional methods include the use of web based learning platform called LAB as well as theory and practical instruction.
+Upon completion of program an IIC diploma will be issued, and then the State Board Examination is taken leading to licensure in the State of Connecticut.